hugoledoux/startinpy/paper/paper2.md

 **It is fast for large datasets.**
 With a recent lidar scanner, we can easily collect 50 samples/$m^2$, which means that a 1$km^2$ area will contain 50+ million samples.
-Since constructing a DT requires several steps, if those steps are implemented in Python then the library becomes very slow.
+Since constructing a DT requires several steps, if those steps are implemented in pure Python then the library becomes very slow.
 As can be seen in the [DT construction comparison], startinpy---because it is 100% developed in Rust---is faster than most other libraries for large datasets.

 **Its data structure is exposed.**